 Thank you for visiting the University of Florida’s Division of Endocrinology, Diabetes & Metabolism Fellowship site.

-To provide a learning environment that is professional, nurturing and aids in the development of an outstanding Endocrinologist.
-Key to our mission is that our training program aims to extend and enhance our patients’ future by providing the highest quality, patient-centered healthcare.
+Our mission is to provide a learning environment that is professional, nurturing and aids in the development of an outstanding Endocrinologist.
+The key to our mission is that our training program aims to extend and enhance our patients’ future by providing the highest quality, patient-centered healthcare.

 Strive to achieve the goal of becoming the leading southeastern US Endocrinology division of choice, in patient care, education and research.

 5 Year Program Aims

-- Continue to move the training program toward a more research based fellowship program
+- Continue to move the training program toward a more academically focused fellowship program

 - Fully develop a research mentorship system for fellows; within 5 years have at least 5 faculty with extramural-funded clinical and/or translational research mentoring our fellows

-- Continue recruitment of research faculty and fellows with research interest and experience; within 5 years have a third year research fellow every year
+- Continue recruitment of research fellows with research interest and experience; within 5 years have a third year research fellow every year

 - Improve our evaluation system